La Toya Jackson: 2003–2011: Return to music and Starting Over

 On January 10, 2007, the reality TV show Armed & Famous premiered on CBS starring Jackson and other celebrities.
 The program documented Jackson's basic training and service as a reserve police officer with the Muncie Police Department.
-Jackson maintains her badge by continuing to volunteer as a deputy.
 The show was eventually removed from the CBS lineup, due to its inability to compete with American Idol.
 VH1 subsequently aired the remaining episodes.
-On the show, Jackson demonstrated her phobia of cats, after she began hysterically screaming and locked herself in a squad car.
-This fear, she revealed, was caused by a childhood memory in which a relative was attacked by a cat.
-She underwent on-screen therapy to try to relieve her of this phobia.
-A single called "Armed and Famous" was planned but the title was changed to "I Don't Play That" shortly before it was sent to radio stations, where it failed to take off, on January 29, 2007, due to CBS' cancellation of the show.
+She released the promotional single "I Don't Play That" on January 29, 2007.

-In January 2009, Jackson was paid £103,000 to appear as a contestant on the of the British television program Celebrity Big Brother 6, which she placed 7th.
-She was the second member of the Jackson family to be on the show, the first being her brother Jermaine in 2007.
-She was the fourth person evicted from the house.
+In January 2009, Jackson was paid £103,000 to appear as a contestant on the British television program Celebrity Big Brother 6, which she placed 7th.
+Jackson released "Home" on July 28, 2009, with all proceeds going to AIDS Project Los Angeles.
+In 2010, Jackson launched the hand cream "Dream Cream" with German cosmetics firm Alessandro International.